 That is the whole process in a nutshell.
 Create the ball, divide the ball, and stitch your design.
 Diana has several wonderful resources for beginning and advanced Temari artists.

-Here is my Christmas Temari ball showing the progression.
-I did the red diamonds first using three different threads, Kreinik, Brazilian, and pearl cotton #5.
+Here is a Christmas Temari ball showing the progression.
+The red diamonds were completed first using three different threads: Kreinik, Brazilian, and pearl cotton #5.
 Then the green diamonds are woven over and under areas of the red diamonds to create this pattern.
-To finish the ball to look more like an ornament, I took the metal cap and wire loop from an old glass ornament (not an antique ornament).
-I poked the loop ends into the ball and then used Miracle Muck to glue the cap to the ball.
-I created the dangles from Mill Hill Beads and Treasures.
-I really liked the way this one turned out.
+To finish the ball to look more like an ornament, a metal cap and wire loop were taken from an old glass ornament (not an antique ornament).
+The loop ends were poked into the ball and then an adhesive was used to glue the cap to the ball.
+The dangles were created from Mill Hill Beads and Treasures.

 We hope this guide makes your stitching easier and more enjoyable!